madison-vega/react-portfolio/README.md

 ## Usage

 This is a single page application, you will be able to view my bio, projects and contact info in one area.
 I have a contact card on my page with links to Github, LinkedIn, my email, phone number, and also a link to download my resume.
+There is also a collection of my projects for you to view as well, with various links to the live site if applicable and the Github repository.

 ## License